 Knitting is a fun and rewarding textile art that anybody can learn.
 It can be used to create one-of-a-kind articles of clothing, accessories, and even soft toys.
-Though knitting is traditionally done with two or more needles, nowadays knitters also have the option of creating custom textiles with manual or fully automated knitting machines.
+Though knitting is traditionally done with two or more needles (discover the best knitting needles), nowadays knitters also have the option of creating custom textiles with manual or fully automated knitting machines.
 These devices can be used to produce either flat or tubular knitted fabric, and they vary in their complexity, working via hand-manipulation in some instances and electronic pattern-reading technology in others.

 For your perusal, here are the top ten best-rated knitting machines available on the market today.
 Whether you’re a beginner taking your first machine out for a spin or a more advanced knitter, we guarantee that there’s a device here that will suit your unique needs.